ParthaEth/GIF/README.md

 ## First thing first
 Before Running any program you will need to download a few resource files and create a suitable placeholder for the training atifacts to be stored.
- 1. you can use this link to do so <#TODO get link from benjamin>
+ 0. you can use this link to do so <# files to appear soon>
+ 1. Clone with all the submodules e.g. `git clone --recurse-submodules git@github.com:ParthaEth/GIF.git`
  2. Unzip the downloaded `GIF_resources.zip` file in a suitable location.
 Rmember that the model atifacts can easily become a few 10s of terabytes.
  3. Now you need to provide the path to this directory in the `constants.py` script.
  4. Edit the line `resources_root = '/path/to/the/unzipped/location/of/GIF_resources'`